CoasterJoe/ECE497/hw04/Read.md

 matrixLED.html - I edited this to include my name matrixLED.js - I edited this to add the yellow and red squares.

+Memmory - The Beagle Bone version of Figure 2-5 I created